practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 User manual for version 3 (PDF): https://spivey.oriel.ox.ac.uk/wiki/images/c/ce/Obcman-3.1.pdf

 > [!NOTE]
 > The OBC Library, see at chapter 5, is really slim.
-For example, for module _String_ only one operation is provided so far!
+For example, in module _String_ only one operation is provided so far!

+Thus, and so far (as of 2026-07-13), the OBC implementation of the microbenchmark program is the only one where a simple string comparison is implemented in (another) user defined function (or here procedure), named _StringsEqual_!

 <br/>

-The OBC usually compiles to bytecode, that is _*.k_ files, for its own virtual machine, where this bytecode is just-in-time (JIT) compiled, so like usually with Java and the Java Virtual Machine (JVM).
+The OBC usually compiles to bytecode, that is into _*.k_ files, for its own virtual machine, where it gets just-in-time (JIT) compiled, so like usually with Java and the Java Virtual Machine (JVM).

 In other words, OBC generated "executables" are not portable to another Linux machine without prior OBC installation.